Are you beginning your journey through Mandarin Chinese?

 - E-books.
 There are many Chinese e-books out there, whether textbooks or literature, for practicing hàn zì reading, and they’re often cheaper and more convenient than print materials.
 You can find many e-books for various Chinese language levels and focuses on VitalSource, a site where you can save money by renting or buying e-books on many subjects, including Mandarin Chinese.

 - Apps and other practice resources.
 Applications for your smartphone or tablet are extremely helpful for casual language practice.
-FluentU’s Chinese blog and Chinese immersion program (there’s also an app for that) are excellent resources as well.
-FluentU takes real-world videos—like cartoons, music videos, movie trailers, news and vlogs—and turns them into personalized language learning lessons.
+FluentU’s Chinese blog and Chinese immersion program (and there’s an app for that at the iTunes and the Google Play stores) are excellent resources as well.

 - A comfortable, quiet place to learn.
 Find a place where you can be unbothered, away from distractions, where you can verbally practice your Chinese without being interrupted.